Applications are now closed for 2014 Quest Summer Internships. Thank you if you have made a submission. We will be in touch soon.

-The Quest Scholars Program, comprised of QuestBridge and the Quest Scholars Network (QSN), is an innovative non-profit in the San Francisco Bay area with approximately 15 full-time employees.
+The Quest Scholars Program is an innovative non-profit in the San Francisco Bay area with approximately 20 full-time employees.
 Our mission is to provide high-achieving low-income students with educational and leadership opportunities at the nation’s best colleges.

 The Quest Summer Internship program is a full-time 8-10 week program that offers undergraduates the opportunity to gain first-hand experience in a professional office setting, develop their skills, gain an holistic view of a small non-profit, and meaningfully engage in the everyday work of a nationally recognized educational organization with a groundbreaking social mission.

-- Self-starter, with ability to self-manage and take ownership of a project
+- Self-starter, with ability to self-manage and take ownership of a project.

-- Ability to thrive working on a small collaborative team
+- Ability to thrive working on a small collaborative team.

-- Keen sense of integrity and accountability, with willingness to learn and grow
+- Keen sense of integrity and accountability, with willingness to learn and grow.

-- Warm, positive attitude and strong interpersonal skills
+- Warm, positive attitude and strong interpersonal skills.

-- Resourcefulness, creativity, willingness to share ideas
+- Resourcefulness, creativity, willingness to share ideas.

-- Strong work ethic, with attention to project goals and meeting deadlines
+- Strong work ethic, with attention to project goals and meeting deadlines.

-- Ability to be detail-oriented without getting lost in the details
+- Ability to be detail-oriented without getting lost in the details.

-- High quality standards in terms of quantitative accuracy, text editing and visual aesthetics
+- High quality standards in terms of quantitative accuracy, text editing and visual aesthetics.

-- Genuine desire to further the goals and mission of QuestBridge and the Quest Scholars Network
+- Genuine desire to further the goals and mission of the Quest Scholars Program.

 Hours & Location of Work

 This is a full-time paid position.
 The Quest Scholars Program’s office is located in Palo Alto, California, just one mile from Stanford University and steps away from the downtown Palo Alto Caltrain Station.
 Housing and travel stipends are not provided as part of this internship.
 (Please note: The Quest Scholars Program will provide travel, lodging, and food for work-related events requiring travel, such as College Admissions Conferences.)

 Internships will last 8-10 weeks over the summer; specific dates are flexible and will be determined based on the intern’s availability and program needs.